Naruto4u/Class-Project/quiz.md

 d.
 No impact, as browsers automatically handle all discrepancies.
 This is false.
 Browsers do not automatically handle discrepancies.
 Developers need to account for browser differences to ensure a consistent experience.

-## How do internet speed affect browser
+## How does internet speed affect a browser?
 ```
 a.
-Nothing browsers have no effect on how browsers function
+Nothing, internet speed has no effect on how browsers function
 b.
-The internet being fast makes the browser not load
+The internet speed being fast makes the browser not load
 c.
-The internet being slow and have bad connection can cause the internet to buffer and not load
+Internet speed and poor connection will cause the internet to buffer and not load.
 d.
 The internet being connected causes the browser to completly break
 ```
 The correct answer is: c.
 The internet being slow and having a bad connection can cause the internet to buffer and not load.